 Perhaps the best (and most fun) way to stay up to speed with what is happening in the contact center industry tech space is to attend conferences and expos, the biggest being ICMI, Enterprise Connect and CCW to name a few.
-Not only will you be able to see all the latest products and innovations together under one roof, but you will also be able to hear industry leaders talk shop at expertly curated panels and conferences.
+Not only will you be able to see all the latest contact center software and innovations together under one roof, but you will also be able to hear industry leaders talk shop at expertly curated panels and conferences.

 Who knows, you might stumble across a lesser-known product that ticks all your boxes perfectly.